Weight Lifting Results After 1 Month (Female) & 4 Month Transformation Update

 On the left, Tatyana wearing a grey tank top, and black and white shorts, showing her body before weight lifting, more fats and undefined; on the right, Tatyana, wearing a matching yellow bikini, showing her body after one month of weight lifting, less fats and more defined.

 She is also transparent about using fat burners and supplements to aid in her weight loss, so take note that she did not achieve her results completely naturally.
-That being said, in her workouts, Tatyana targeted her glutes and abdomen, incorporating cardio about twice per week and including High Intensity Interval Training (HIIT) plans to increase muscle power.4
+That being said, in her workouts, Tatyana targeted her glutes and abdomen, incorporating cardio about twice per week and including High Intensity Interval Training (HIIT) plans to increase muscle power.8

-A Summary of Weight Lifting Results After 1 Month: Female Gym Goers
+A Summary of Weightlifting Results After 1 Month: Female Gym Goers

 Throughout the first month of maintaining a weight lifting program and refusing to give up, each of these ladies showed considerable progress in moving towards their fitness goals and overall health.
-Their age ranges provide a great example of why women of all ages should perform strength training.5
+Their age ranges provide a great example of why women of all ages should perform strength training.9

 Daisy’s Results: With minimal cardio, Daisy focused on workouts for body recomposition, honing in on full body compound movements in her weight training.
 Within about a month, she had lost 12 lbs with a combination of exercises that worked her glutes and incorporated full body routines as well.